go-spatial/tegola-docs/content/tutorials/tegola-with-mapbox.md

     }
   });
 ```
-This gives provides the browser with the instruction on how we want to style the layer.
+This provides the browser with the instruction on how we want to style the layer.
 Together, it all looks like the following:

 ```html